Nirvan101/GRPC-Video-streaming/README.md

 ## Introduction
 Using gRPC (Google remote procedural calls) for transferring video over the internet and receiving the results back.
 The video is sent from the server to the client.
-The client processes the received video, generates some results and passes these results back to the client.
+The client processes the received video, generates some results and passes these results back to the server.
 This code uses bi-directinal streaming.
 Video is streamed from server to client.
 Results are streamed back from client to server.

 ## Use